ARM-software/armour/benchmark/results/server/README.md

 To measure CPU usage and memory, [psrecord](https://github.com/astrofrog/psrecord) was used, it's a small utility that uses the [psutil](https://github.com/giampaolo/psutil/) library to record the CPU and memory activity of a process.

 ### Test environment
 All tests were done in a AWS EC2 t2.large instance with 2 vCPUs and 8 GiB of memory, running Amazon Linux 2 AMI - Linux kernel 4.14.
-The client and the servers were all containerised, each in a separate container.
-This is a comparison for only static content, where after each requests all servers output the same static content.
+The client and the servers were all containerised, each in a separate container in a different bridge network.
+This is a comparison for only static content, where after each request all servers output the same static content.

 The web servers tested versions: